tkhshmsy/sbcz80cpm/firmware/ioengine/README.md

 3. reset _Z80_, start _IPL_ from 0x0000
 4. (_I/O Engine_ starts main loop)
 5. _IPL_ (`/boot1st.bin`) is executed
+   1. write 0x02 to I/O port 0x8F to prepare the binary of '2nd boot loader'
-   1. read 256 times from I/O port 0x8F
+   2. read 256 times from I/O port 0x8F
       1. I/O Engine returns binary of _2nd boot loader_
-   2. write each bytes from 0xFF00 to 0xFFFF.
+   3. write each bytes from 0xFF00 to 0xFFFF.
-   3. jump to 0xFF00
+   4. jump to 0xFF00
 6. _2nd boot loader_ (e.g. `/boot2nd.bin`) is executed
+   1. write 0x03 to I/O port 0x8F to prepare the binary of 'main image'
-   1. read from I/O port 0x8F
+   2. read 32768 times from I/O port 0x8F
       1. I/O Engine returns binary of _main image_
-   2. write each bytes from 0x0000 to 0x7FFF.
+   3. write each bytes from 0x0000 to 0x7FFF.
-   3. jump to 0x0000
+   4. jump to 0x0000

 At here, the _IPL_ (boot1st.bin) has to be less than 16 bytes of code.
 Which is quite possible with the extra instructions of _Z80_.
-Similarly, the _2nd Boot Loader_ has also to be less than 256 bytes of code, but for the Z80, 256 bytes is enough space to perform various operations.
+Similarly, the _2nd Boot Loader_ has also to be less than 256 bytes of code, but for the _Z80_, 256 bytes is enough space to perform various operations.

-### I/O access sequence
+### I/O sequence
 The _I/O Engine_ needs to respond to IN/OUT instructions of _Z80_.
-However, even though the _I/O Engine_ is running at 20MHz, it is still too slow to respond to the _Z80_ without WAITing.
+However, even though the _I/O Engine_ is running at 20MHz, it is still too slow to respond to the _Z80_ without WAIT.

 So, it is solved this in the same way as other similar projects (e.g. [Z80MBC2](https://github.com/SuperFabius/Z80-MBC2), [Z80MBC3](https://github.com/eprive/Z80-MBC3)).